How Macmillan’s Holistic Needs Assessment helped Siobhan during breast cancer and redundancy

 “I discovered I didn’t have to figure everything out by myself – Macmillan was at my side."

-Post-surgery for her breast cancer, Siobhan experienced an 18-month long bipolar episode brought on by Tamoxifen, a cancer prevention drug taken after radiotherapy.
+Post-surgery for her breast cancer, Siobhan experienced an 18-month long bipolar episode brought on by her cancer treatment after radiotherapy.
 Siobhan shared that this created an extremely low period for her, “I came the closest I have ever been to committing suicide.
 My little poodle was my only reason for fighting to stay alive.”

 Fortunately, Siobhan received support from Macmillan through a Holistic Needs Assessment, as part of the Improving Cancer Journey programme in Dundee.
 She was able to get support with navigating the benefits system and advice on how to manage her mortgage.

 “I discovered I didn’t have to figure everything out by myself – Macmillan was at my side.
-They identified my needs and addressed them.
-Even having my dog walked during treatment.”
+They identified my needs and addressed them.”

 If you are worried about money and cancer you can read our information about benefits and financial support.
 You can also contact our Macmillan Support Line on 0808 808 00 00 or by online chat.
 Our specialist Money advisers are available Monday to Friday, 8am to 6pm.